AS-AIGC/AS-FAQ-Bot/AS-FAQ-RAG/README.md

     ```

-3. Start the service:
+3. Ensure the start.sh script has execution permissions

     ```bash
+    chmod +x start.sh
+    ```

+4. Start the service:

+    ```bash
     sudo docker compose up -d

     ```

-4. On first startup, wait for `vector_database.bin` to be created.
+5. On first startup, wait for `vector_database.bin` to be created.

 ---

-### Docker compose 同時安裝 Web 及 API

-### Docker Compose to Install Both Web and API
+### Docker compose 同時安裝 Web 及 API | Docker Compose to Install Both Web and API

 ### 繁體中文